pepone/redhat-rpm-config/buildflags.md

 line (it has to be added at the end of `CFLAGS`, or specified after the `CFLAGS` variable contents).

+### Keeping dependencies on unused shared objects

+By default, ELF shared objects which are listed on the linker command line, but which have no referencing symbols in the preceding objects, are not added to the output file during the final link.

+In order to keep dependencies on shared objects even if none of their symbols are used, include this in the RPM spec file:

+    %undefine _ld_as_needed

+For example, this can be required if shared objects are used for their side effects in ELF constructors, or for making them available to dynamically loaded plugins.

 ### Strict symbol checks in the link editor (ld)

 Optionally, the link editor will refuse to link shared objects which